Puerto Rico Highway 107

 Puerto Rico Highway 107 (PR-107), or Carretera Pedro Albizu Campos, is a north–south highway located in Aguadilla, Puerto Rico.
 It extends from PR-2 to Ramey Air Force Base.

 Major intersections

+Related route

+Puerto Rico Highway 1107 (PR-1107) is a north–south spur route that connects PR-107 with downtown Aguadilla.
+This highways extends from PR-107 between Camaceyes and Caimital Bajo barrios until its end at PR-2 and PR-111 in Victoria.
+This highway was part of PR-111 and is designated as Carretera Doctor Gregorio Igartúa Acevedo.